Anthony-Lau/react-travis-heroku-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Steps to deploy to Heroku from Github using Travis CI
+# Steps to deploy React app to Heroku from Github using Travis CI

 ## 1. Connect travis to Github

 - Go to the [travis website](travis-ci.org) and click the `+` to add your projects repository.

+#### Add your heroku api key to travis environment variables

+- Select your repository in travis and click the `more options` dropdown

+- Under settings add your heroku api key

 ## 2. Connect Heroku to Github